 The applicant has proposed two measures to reduce potential impacts to protected raptors and other migratory birds (special-status species).
 Staff evaluated these measures in the context of the potential impacts to protected raptors and other migratory birds and concludes the measure is sufficient to reduce impacts.
 Staff proposes BIO-1, requiring pre-construction surveys for nesting migratory birds (including raptors) and BIO-2, requiring pre-construction surveys for tri-colored blackbird.
 BIO-13, requiring a WEAP, would also be required to ensure that impacts to raptors and migratory birds are reduced.
-Staff proposes BIO-3 and BIO-20 to mitigate the temporary and permanent loss of burrowing owl habitat, as required under the SCVHP.
-Additionally, BIO-20 includes the requirement for payment of the permanent and temporary loss of agricultural land classified as Fee Zone B, under the SCVHP.
+Staff proposes BIO-3, the payment of the SCVHP burrowing owl fee, and BIO-20 to mitigate the temporary and permanent loss of burrowing owl habitat, as required under the SCVHPand.
+Additionally, BIO-20, includes the requirement for the payment of the SCVHP Land Cover Fee and Temporary Impact Fee to mitigate for the permanent and temporary loss of agricultural land classified as Fee Zone B, under the SCVHP.
 With implementation of BIO-1 through BIO-3, BIO-13, and BIO-20, construction of the project would not have a substantial adverse effect on protected raptors and other migratory birds and impacts would be reduced to a less than significant level.

 Burrowing Owl.
 Burrowing owl may occur along earthen berms within the annual grassland located "in the field east of Zanker Road and north of the existing bike path along the western edge of the proposed offsite utility alignments (Jacobs 2021o Figure 3.4-1R).
 This berm had several black corrugated pipes installed within the berm.
 These may have been installed to promote habitat suitability of the property for burrowing owls.
-This berm provides habitat for California ground squirrels (Otospermophilus beechevi), which have colonized many of the berms.
+This berm provides habitat for California ground squirrels (Otospermophilus beecheyi), which have colonized many of the berms.
 Burrowing owls were not observed during the site surveys, but signage along Nortech Parkway indicated that the annual grassland in the western portion of the proposed utility alignments was being managed for burrowing owl and that burrowing owls may be present" (Jacobs 2021o and TN 230762: Figure 2.0-6).
-The applicant has proposed measures to avoid impacts to burrowing owl; however, staff evaluated these measures based on impacts to burrowing owls and based on staff's coordination with Kristin Garrison, CDFW (CEC 2021), staff has enhanced the measure by including minimum buffer zones, as well as referencing the CDFW's Staff Report on Burrowing Owl Mitigation (2012) in establishing appropriate treatment of burrowing owl.
+These grasslands to the west (west of Zanker Rd) are part of the San Jose/Santa Clara Regional Wastewater Treatment Plant "Bufferlands", a 790-acre parcel to the west of the proposed project (San Jose/Santa Clara Water Pollution Control Plant 2013).
+The applicant has proposed measures to avoid impacts to burrowing owl; however, staff evaluated these measures based on impacts to burrowing owls and, based on staff's coordination with Kristin Garrison, CDFW (CEC 2021I), staff has enhanced the measure by including minimum buffer zones, as well as referencing the CDFW's Staff Report on Burrowing Owl Mitigation (2012) in establishing appropriate treatment of burrowing owl.
 Staff proposes BIO-4 to reduce impacts to burrowing owls.
 The applicant proposed a measure outlining protocols for non-breeding season burrowing owls.
 Staff reviewed this measure in the context of impacts to burrowing owls and concludes the measure is sufficient.
 Staff proposes BIO-5 to mitigate impacts to burrowing owls during construction.